Gleb-Zaslavsky/KiThe/README.md

     * automatic NIST parser for thermochemical data;
 * Combustion/Plug-flow steady-state 1D boundary value problem
  When install as executable:
   CLI instrument to solve some of the heat-mass transfer, combustion, chemical engeneering problems.
+Now available:
-Now available BVP solver for gas phase steady-state combustion BVP problem
+  * BVP solver for gas phase steady-state combustion BVP problem
+  * IVP problem for multiple solid state kinetic models with constant or linear increasing temperature

 ## Kinetics
 - parse reaction equations into a list of substances